 She has completed studio courses and plein air classes with some of the Canada’s prominent .artists including Mike Svob, David Langevin, Dominik Modlinski, and John Pryce.
 She also attended the plein air FCA painting course on Saltspring Island with instructors Elizabeth Wiltzen, John Salminen, Carla O’Conner, and Stephen Quiller.
 Wildlife artist Guy Coombes from Africa was also one of her instructors.

-Most recently she attended a residency at the Toni Onley Artists’ Project with mentors Jeffrey J. Spalding and Anong M. Beam.
+She attended a residency at the Toni Onley Artists’ Project with mentors Jeffrey J. Spalding and Anong M. Beam and was in several galleries in Penticton, BC.